sonia1986/CompareAssignment/README.md

 # Possible errors can come

   When using running application please install all maven libraries.

+# Things to keep in mind
+  I have already added data sets with more variations if you would like to test your dataset with compare utility please put in resources folder and change in fileName.properties.
+Otherwise change in testmethod in TestComparatorTest file then you will all set to go.

 # Running the test suite and application using Jenkins pipeline